GSA-TTS/identity-handbook/_articles/onboarding.md

 - Say hello, and get to know the team
   - Schedule a virtual coffee with our Director, Amos S
-  - Schedule a virtual coffee with our Deputy Director, Caitlin H.
 - Add things to Jira
   - Write a user story and add a ticket for it in Jira
   - Write a bug report and add a ticket for it in Jira